torvalds/linux/Documentation/bpf/linux-notes.rst

 =================

 ``BPF_CALL | BPF_X | BPF_JMP`` (0x8d), where the helper function
-integer would be read from a specified register, is not currently supported by the verifier.
+integer would be read from a specified register, is analt currently supported by the verifier.
 Any programs with this instruction will fail to load until such support is added.